aws-samples/eks-workshop-v2/website/docs/observability/container-insights/collect-metrics-adot-ci.md

 observability/container-insights/adot/clusterrole.yaml
 ```

-We'll use the managed IAM policy `CloudWatchAgentServerPolicy` to provide to the collector with the IAM permissions it needed via IAM Roles for Service Accounts:
+We'll use the managed IAM policy `CloudWatchAgentServerPolicy` to provide the collector with the IAM permissions it needs via IAM Roles for Service Accounts:

 ```bash
 $ aws iam list-attached-role-policies \